0xyanc/is-case-study/README.md

 * The choice was made to allow a query parameter for the city.
 We could imagine there would be a city selector in the app for the user to choose where he is currently located
 * I imagine the mobile app calling the API for available parking spots which will return all parking spots.
 The app stores the data locally, displays on the map depending on the zoom and calculates the distance.
 * The benefit is to have fewer network calls but the tradeoff is more work on the mobile app
 * /parkings and /parkings/{parkingId} can be used to get more details for a specific parking lot.
-For example when a user clicks on the interface to check the max height
+For example when a user clicks on the interface to check the max height. (not implemented)

 ### Alternative Design
 * Another way to design the API would be pass coordinates and maxDistance parameters